-If you think that someone may be struggling, it’s important to the Keep in touch and stay connected with the person.
-A simple phone call, email, text or Whats App message can make a big difference.
-Many people are staying connected through video messaging and there are many platforms you an use from Skype, Facetime, Whats App video or Facebook Messenger Video.
+If you think that someone may be struggling, it’s important to stay connected with the person.
+A simple visit, phone call, email, text or Whats App message can make a big difference.

-It’s the little things which mean a lot to someone feeling lonely or isolated and it can help them to understand their feelings or help ease their anxiety.
+It’s the little things which mean a lot to someone feeling lonely and it can help them to understand their feelings or help ease their anxiety.

 If you’re worried about a colleague, you should let your manager know.
 They can set up weekly one-to-ones and small team chats over the phone or create a virtual safe place for people to talk about how they are feeling.

-It’s well documented that taking some form of exercise is not only good for your physical health but also you’re mental health, so staying active during lockdown in really important.
+It’s well documented that taking some form of exercise is not only good for your physical health but also you’re mental health, so staying active is really important.